-Good intentions to keep ears clean may be risking the ability to hear.
-The ear is a delicate and intricate area, including the skin of the ear canal and the eardrum.
+Good intentions to keep ears clean may weaken the ability to hear.
+The ear is a delicate and intricate body part, including the skin of the ear canal and the eardrum.
 Therefore, special care should be given to this part of the body.
-Start by discontinuing the use of cotton-tipped applicators and the habit of probing the ears.
+Start by discontinuing the habit of inserting cotton-tipped applicators or other objects into the ear canals.

 Why does the body produce earwax?

 Cerumen or earwax is healthy in normal amounts and serves as a self-cleaning agent with protective, lubricating, and antibacterial properties.
 The absence of earwax may result in dry, itchy ears.
-Most of the time the ear canals are self-cleaning; that is, there is a slow and orderly migration of earwax and skin cells from the eardrum to the ear opening.
-Old earwax is constantly being transported, assisted by chewing and jaw motion, from the ear canal to the ear opening where it usually dries, flakes, and falls out.
+Self-cleaning means there is a slow and orderly movement of earwax and dead skin cells from the eardrum to the ear opening.
+Old earwax is constantly being transported, assisted by chewing and jaw motion, from the ear canal to the ear opening where, most of the time, it dries, flakes, and falls out.

-Earwax is not formed in the deep part of the ear canal near the eardrum, but in the outer one-third of the ear canal.
-So when a patient has wax blockage against the eardrum, it is often because he has been probing the ear with such things as cotton-tipped applicators, bobby pins, or twisted napkin corners.
+Earwax is not formed in the deep part of the ear canal near the eardrum.
+It is only formed in the outer one-third of the ear canal.
+So, when a patient has wax blockage against the eardrum, it is often because he has been probing the ear with such things as cotton-tipped applicators, bobby pins, or twisted napkin corners.
 These objects only push the wax in deeper.

 When should the ears be cleaned?